Access4Learning/sif3-framework-dotnet/Documentation/Reading application settings from a database.md

 > 1. Installed the Tardigrade.Framework.EntityFramework NuGet package.
 > 1. Added an SQLite database file to the App_Data directory.
 The application settings are defined in the AppSettings database table.
 Ensure that the `Build Action` is `None` and that the `Copy to Output Directory` is `Copy if newer`.
 An appropriate SQL script for the AppSettings databaes table can be found in the `Scripts\SQL\Application settings table` directory.
 > 1. Configured the Web.config file to support SQLite with EntityFramework 6, including defining the database file to be used.
+> 1. Added the `demo.frameworkConfigSource` application setting to the Web.config file and set it's value to `Database`.
-> 1. Updated the Global.asax.cs file to read the application settings from the database and then passed them to the new `RegistrationManager.GetProviderRegistrationService(IFrameworkSettings, ISessionService)` method in the updated `Register(IFrameworkSettings)` method.
+> 1. Updated the Global.asax.cs file to read the application settings from the database and pass them to the `RegistrationManager.GetProviderRegistrationService(IFrameworkSettings, ISessionService)` method.
 All previous references to `SettingsManager.ProviderSettings` were replaced.
 > 1. Updated the Demo AU Providers to implement the constructors that pass an IFrameworkSettings parameter.

 To read the application settings from a database, the following code is used: